amzeazas/recipe_box/README.md

 By Alexa Zeazas & Jennifer Bell

 ###Description
 This app allows the user to add and organize their favorite recipes.
-In future versions, the user will also be able to search for recipes by category and ingredients, as well as update their existing recipes.

 _Goals for future updates_
 * _Add search function for users to search by category and ingrediates._